Kihumba/private-/Phase-A/Curriculum/1 - Familiarity and Comfort with Computer Science/README.md

 ----------
 After attaining this skill, and as a demonstration of it, I will have:

-1. A score of 80% or higher on Proctor.
+1. A score of 80% or higher in this module on Proctor.

 **Objectives**